Simons102/SkySecure/readme.md

 ```

 ### Arguments:
-(call is with -h to also print this list)
+(call it with -h to also print this list)
 - -i - install
 - -u - uninstall
 - -e - enable